-Doula Alicia Allison Talks Postpartum Herbs And The Agency of Women’s Health
+Doula Alicia Allison Talks Postpartum Herbs and Women’s Health

 “As a doula, our role is to support people,” explains Alicia Allison as we sit on a shadowed patch of grass in Prospect Park.
 Allison is a postpartum chef and doula, and the founder of Clover + Timothy, her own company that produces teas and mists.
 She works individually with clients pre- and post-pregnancy, crafting plant-based meals and remedies to heal and nourish the body, and (recognizing that maternal health is even worse for women of color) she also teaches workshops at Third Root, a social justice-based community health center.